 - Available to anglers of any skill level

 - Lower prices for larger groups

 - Free lunch

 - Tackle and equipment provided

 The areas around Boulder offer a wide range of fish species.
 The area is especially well-known for its exciting dry fly-fishing.
-In the rivers, fishermen will find challenging coldwater fish like rainbow trout, with specimens as large as 27 pounds.
+In the rivers, fishers will find challenging coldwater fish like rainbow trout, with specimens as large as 27 pounds.
 In the deep waters of the high mountain lakes, cutthroat trout abound.
 Environments range from the rushing waters in Rocky Mountain National Park to streams, creeks, and ponds throughout Boulder and Boulder Canyon.

 Those who are new to fly-fishing can learn from local guides, such as those at Colorado Wilderness Rides and Guides.
 There are many experienced guides available who can teach everything from how to tie a fly to the best casting technique to how to spot the best places to find hiding fish.
 Guided excursions range from brief happy-hour fishing trips to multiday camping expeditions.